Lists are very important in document formatting. They can be either bulleted or numbered, and they automatically update as you add or remove items.

 How to Format Bulleted List?

-Bullet and Numbering dialog box gives you a range of options to format the bulleted or numbered list.
-You can choose, add, and remove bullet charecter from Bullet Charecter grid.
+Bullet and Numbering dialog box gives you options to format the bulleted or numbered list.
+You can choose, add, and remove bullet character from the Bullet Character grid.
 Note that a bullet character that is available in one font may not be available in another font or currently used font.
-If so, you need to choose Remember Font with Bullet to let new bullet remember current font and style.
-When you add bullet character that only references unicode value is displayed with red ‘u’ character.
+If so, you must choose Remember Font with Bullet to let new bullet remember current font and style.
+Adding a bullet character that only references the Unicode value is displayed with a red ‘u’ character.

 How to Format Numbered List?

-Choose list type as Numbers in Bullet and Numbering dialog box.
-Adjust the following Numbering Style options to get your desired numbering result.
+In the Bullet and Numbering dialog box, select the list type as Numbers.
+Adjust the following Numbering Style options to achieve your desired numbering result.

-• Number – lets you input number expression that shapes numbering style.
-Initially, it is filled with default number expression, in which (^#) is number metacharacter, (.) is period after number, and (^t) is tab space.
+- Number – lets you input a number expression that shapes the numbering style.
+Initially, it is filled with a default number expression, in which (^#) is a number metacharacter, (.) is a period after a number, and (^t) is a tab space.
 You can place your number expression also.

-• Mode – This lets you choose the number to continue from previous number or start new number at your desired value.
+- Mode – This lets you choose whether to continue with the previous number or start anew with a desired value.

 If you want to read more about the bulleted or numbered lists, you may read InDesign’s official user guides.